stonny71/baseSender/README.md

 **baseSender**
 A Python-based tool designed to send Base Ethereum (ETH) to multiple wallets concurrently with extremely low gas fees (as low as $0.002).
 This repository includes scripts to manage wallet configurations (`config.py`), handle the core sending logic (`main.py`), and store wallet information (`wallets.txt`).
-The project is optimized for efficiency and cost-effectiveness, making it ideal for bulk ETH transactions on the Ethereum network.
+The project is optimized for efficiency and cost-effectiveness, making it ideal for bulk ETH transactions on the Ethereum (base) network.

 #### Features:
 - Sends ETH (base) to multiple wallets simultaneously.